TinyTitan/tinytitan.github.io/index.md

 ## Software

 Tiny Titan features interactive simulations that showcase the basic concepts of parallel computing.
 An Xbox controller allows students to explore load-balancing and communication by directing the simulation in real-time.
-Each of these simulations are frely available on our [GitHub](https://github.com/tinytitan).
+Each of these simulations are freely available on our [GitHub](https://github.com/tinytitan).

 ## Build your Own